risclite/SuperScalar-RISCV-CPU/README.md

 # SuperScalar-RISCV-CPU
-super-scalar out-of-order rv32i cpu core, 3.8 DMIPS/MHz(best performance)
+super-scalar out-of-order rv32imc cpu core, 4+ DMIPS/MHz(best performance) 2+ DMIPS/MHz(with noinline option)

 ## Overview ##

-SSRV (SuperScalar RISC-V)  is an open-source RV32I core, which is superscalar (able to execute multiple instructions per cycle) and out-of-order (able to execute instructions as their dependencies are resolved and not restricted to their program order).
-It is synthesizable fully( written in native verilog-2001) and parameterizable fully ( You can define how many instructions executed in the same cycle, how depth out-of-order could reach).
-It has outstanding integer processing ability: DMIPS/MHz : 3.8/3.6 (2/3-stage, without -fno-inline compiler options); 2.14/1.95 (2/3-stage,-O3 -fno-inline).
+SSRV (SuperScalar RISC-V) is an open-source RV32IMC core, which is superscalar and out-of-order.
+It is synthesizable  and parameterizable.
+It has outstanding integer processing ability: DMIPS/MHz : 4.2/4.0 (2/3-stage, without -fno-inline compiler options); 2.3/2.1 (2/3-stage,-O3 -fno-inline).
+It is very flexible to customize different performance.

 ## Principle ##